 AI is already beginning to improve medicine and is certain to have an increasing impact on every aspect of human health in the coming years, from diagnosis and treatment to drug development.
 But often overlooked amid all the anticipation is a big challenge with which the field hasn’t yet come to grips: Creating effective AI systems depends intimately on getting hold of massive amounts of data, far more data than is currently accessible to most AI projects.

 At the heart of the problem is the fact that AI systems work not through programmed logic, but by learning through repeated exposure to examples and desired results.
 Even when the task at hand is a relatively simple one, like enabling a self-driving car to differentiate a stop sign from a lamppost, so-called ML programs usually need to be shown hundreds of thousands of examples before they start to become proficient at doing it on their own.
 When the task is a subtle, complex one that even human experts struggle with, like diagnosing a disease from a set of symptoms that vary from patient to patient or determiThe content herein is subject to copyright by The Yuan.
 All rights reserved.
 The content of the services is owned or licensed to The Yuan.
-The copying or storing of any content for anything other than personal use is expressly prohibited without prior written permission from The Yuan, or the copyright holder identified in the copyright notice contained in the content.
+Such content from The Yuan may be shared and reprinted but must clearly identify The Yuan as its original source.
+Content from a third-party copyright holder identified in the copyright notice contained in such third party’s content appearing in The Yuan must likewise be clearly labeled as such.